SReddy-96/TOP-tic-tac-toe/README.md

 ## Problems encountered
 - Resetting the GameBoard once game is finished.
 - checking for a draw.
+- How to not ask for the name on every turn.

 ## New skills
 - Using `.map()` on a 2D array twice to check all the boxes.
+- using `window.location.reload()` to reload the page so the user can input new names.
+- When the game starts again, it checks to see if the inputs are hidden.

 ## languages